-- reasonably expect is part of a hospital or hospital system, including: - (i) An entity that is a provider-based facility under 42 CFR \$413.65; - (ii) An entity with consumer-facing indicia of affiliation with a hospital or hospital system, including but not limited to: - (A) Signage indicating an affiliation with a hospital or hospital system; - (B) Charging Inclusion of a hospital facility fee in any billing associated with the receipt of outpatient services from the entity; or - (C) Scheduling from a central office associated with a hospital or hospital system; or - (D) Billing under a hospital's federal Center for Medicaid and Medicare Services billing identifier. - (ig) "In-network" or "participating" means a provider or facility that has contracted with a carrier or a carrier's contractor or subcontractor to provide health care services to enrollees and be reimbursed by the carrier at a contracted rate as payment in full for the health care services, including applicable cost-sharing obligations.
+$((\frac{(g)}{(g)}))$ (j) "In-network" or "participating" means a provider or facility that has contracted with a carrier or a carrier's contractor or subcontractor to provide health care services to enrollees and be reimbursed by the carrier at a contracted rate as payment in full for the health care services, including applicable cost-sharing obligations.
 A single case reimbursement agreement between a provider or facility and a carrier used for the purpose described in WAC 284-170-200 constitutes a contract exclusively for purposes of this definition under the Balance Billing Protection Act and is limited to the services and parties to the agreement.

-(h) "Median in-network contracted rate for the same or similar service in the same or similar geographical area" means the median amount negotiated for an emergency or surgical or ancillary service for participation in the carrier's health plan network with in-network providers of emergency or surgical or ancillary services furnished in the same or similar geographic area.
+((((h) "Median in-network contracted rate for the same or similar service in the same or similar geographical area" means the median amount negotiated for an emergency or surgical or ancillary service for participation in the carrier's health plan network with in-network providers of emergency or surgical or ancillary services furnished in the same or similar geographic area.
 If there is more than one amount negotiated with the health plan's in-network providers for the emergency or surgical or ancillary service in the same or similar geographic area, the median in-network contracted rate is the median of these amounts.
 In determining the median described in the preceding sentence, the amount negotiated for each claim for the same or similar service with each in-network provider is treated as a separate amount (even if the same amount is paid to more than one provider or to the same provider for more than one claim).
 If no per-service amount has been negotiated with any in-network providers for a particular service, the median amount must be calculated based upon the service that is most similar to the service provided.
 For purposes of this subsection "median" means the middle number of a sorted list of reimbursement amounts negotiated with in-network providers with respect to a certain emergency or surgical or ancillary service, with each paid claim's negotiated reimbursement amount separately represented on the list, arranged in order from least to greatest.
 If there is an even number of items in the sorted list of negotiated reimbursement amounts, the median is found by taking the average of the two middlemost numbers.

-- (j \pm) "Nonemergency health care services performed by nonparticipating providers at certain participating facilities" has the same meaning as defined in RCW 48.43.005. - (k) "Offer to pay," "carrier payment," or "payment notification" means a claim that has been adjudicated and paid by a carrier to a an out-of-network or nonparticipating provider for emergency services or for nonemergency health care services performed by nonparticipating providers at certain participating facilities surgical or ancillary services provided at an innetwork facility.
+(i)) (k) "Nonemergency health care services performed by nonparticipating providers at certain participating facilities" has the same meaning as defined in RCW 48.43.005.
+(1) "Offer to pay," "carrier payment," or "payment notification" means a claim that has been adjudicated and paid by a carrier to ((an out-of-network or)) a nonparticipating provider for emergency services or for ((surgical or ancillary services provided at an in-network facility)) nonemergency health care services performed by nonparticipating providers at certain participating facilities.

-- $(1 \frac{1}{2})$ "Out-of-network" or "nonparticipating" has the same meaning as defined in RCW 48.43.005. means a provider or facility that has not contracted with a carrier or a carrier's contractor or subcontractor to provide health care services to enrollees. - (m ★) "Provider" means a person regulated under Title 18 RCW or chapter 70.127 RCW to practice health or health-related services or otherwise practicing health care services in this state consistent with state law, or an employee or agent of a person acting in the course and scope of his or her employment, that provides emergency services, or nonemergency health care services at certain participating facilities surgical or ancillary services at an in-network facility. - (1) "Surgical or ancillary services" means surgery, anesthesiology, pathology, radiology, laboratory, or hospitalist services.
+(((j))) (m) "Out-of-network" or "nonparticipating" ((means a provider or facility that has not contracted with a carrier or a carrier's contractor or subcontractor to provide health care services to enrollees)) has the same meaning as defined in RCW 48.43.005.

+$((\frac{k}{2}))$ (n) "Provider" means a person regulated under Title 18 RCW or chapter 70.127 RCW to practice health or health-related services or otherwise practicing health care services in this state consistent with state law, or an employee or agent of a person acting in the course and scope of his or her employment, that provides emergency services, or ((surgical or ancillary services at an in-network facility.

+(1) "Surgical or ancillary services" means surgery, anesthesiology, pathology, radiology, laboratory, or hospitalist services)) none- mergency health care services at certain participating facilities.